6. 3D Scanning and printing¶

 Why 0.3 mm layer heights¶

-I 3D print almost all parts at 0.3 mm layer thicknesses.
+I 3D print almost all my parts at 0.3 mm layer thicknesses with a 0.4 mm nozzle orifice size.
 Most part designs do not require thinner layers, thicker layers speed up printing time.
 Extruder jams are less frequent as well.
 This also allows for a larger part to be 3D printed given the same printing time.
 We teach our students at the MSI Fab Lab to consider the amount of time they have to print their design and optimize for that time, this usually results in larger scaled prints at 0.3 mm layer height.

 ORD Bot Hadron 3D Printer Design Rules Results¶